parth1902/Understat-Data-Simulator/README.md

 # Understat data simulator

-To simulate any match on understat and calculate expected points table for different leagues.
+To simulate any match on understat and calculate expected points tables for different leagues.

 Scraping repo: https://github.com/amosbastian/understat